The Clear Edge

 What Kai bypassed:

-• Revenue stagnation due to a lack of capacity to grow
+• Revenue stagnation from lack of capacity to grow.

 Three critical mistakes when documenting just-in-time.

-Just-in-time means document Monday, delegate Tuesday.
-Not document Monday, delegate “someday when we’re ready.”
+• What happens: You document on Monday, plan to delegate “someday when we’re ready.”

-If you document but don’t delegate within 48 hours, you’re building theoretical documentation.
-The whole point is learning what needs documentation through real delegation.
+• Why it fails: If you document but don’t delegate within 48 hours, you’re building theoretical documentation instead of learning through real delegation.

-Version 1 should be minimal viable documentation.
-1-page checklist.
-10-minute video.
+• What Version 1 should be: Minimal viable documentation — 1-page checklist, 10-minute video.
 That’s it.

-Don’t try to cover every edge case on day one.
-You don’t know the edge cases yet.
-You’ll learn them through questions after delegations 1-3.
+• Why it fails: You try to cover every edge case on day one, but you don’t know them yet; you only learn them through questions after delegations 1–3.

-The fix: Force yourself to stay under one page for checklists.
-If it’s growing to 2-3 pages, you’re over-documenting.
-Simplify.
-You can add detail in Version 2 after learning what people actually need.
+• The fix: Stay under one page for checklists.
+If it creeps to 2–3 pages, you’re over-documenting—simplify and save extra detail for Version 2 after you see what people actually need.

-After delegations 1-5, you should be collecting questions.
-After delegation 5, update the checklist with common question answers.
-After delegation 10, create a comprehensive Version 3.
+• Expected rhythm: After delegations 1–5, you’re collecting questions; after delegation 5, you update the checklist with common answers; after delegation 10, you create a comprehensive Version 3.

-The fix: Keep a question log.
-After every delegation, note what the person asked.
-When you see the same question 2-3 times, add it to the documentation.
+• The fix: Keep a question log.
+After every delegation, note what the person asked, and when the same question shows up 2–3 times, add it to the documentation.

 Here’s how to implement the Just-in-Time Method and avoid documentation paralysis.